 The Patient Advice and Liaison Service (PALS) is a service that offers support, information and assistance to patients, relatives and visitors.
 They can also provide help and advice if you have a concern or complaint that staff have not been able to resolve for you.
-They can also pass on praise or thanks to our teams.
 The PALS office is located on the ground floor of the Hambleden Wing, near the main entrance on Bessemer Road - staff will be happy to direct you.

-PALS at King's College Hospital, Denmark Hill, London SE5 9RS

-Tel: 020 3299 3601
+PALS at King's College Hospital, Denmark Hill, London SE5 9RS Tel: 020 3299 3601 Email: kch-tr.palsdh@nhs.net

-Email: kch-tr.palsdh@nhs.net